beatrizsabbatini/kanban-board/README.md

 ### `npm install`

-Now, for running the project if you installed the dependencies using yarn:
+Now for running the project, if you installed the dependencies using yarn, run:

 ### `yarn start`

-or, if you used npm:
+or if you used npm, run:

 ### `npm start`